 Palomar Mountain (#23, 3.43, 4,735′).
 Summerson describes this as “one of the most difficult climbs in Southern California.”
 He also says that “this climb is longer and as steep as the standard route up the Galibier.”
 So you can knock the Col du Galibier off your list 🙂 A fun ride, the first mile or so from Pauma Valley are pretty steep, then after a few miles you turn off the main road onto South Grade Road.
 The climb switchbacks steeply up from here, without too much traffic.
 A long way from the other climbs but worth doing if you are in the area.

-This section contains rides that we did after 2014.
+The second section describes rides that we did after 2014.
 The rides were not so devoted to Summerson climbs and there is generally more description.
+However, when one of the climbs is mentioned in Summerson’s book, I give it the Summerson category.
+For example, a Category 1 climb is shown as S-1, while a Hors Category climb would be S-HC.

 After our main road trip in 2016 we went back to Tucson for a week then Tanya left to visit family in India.
 I decided to return to California as I wanted to do some of the big climbs in the Eastern Sierra.
 Rather than include them in this page, I’ve written a separate page about the Eastern Sierra climbs.